-Our metal stock reflects the most requested materials for photo etched parts including a variety of tempers and thicknesses.
-This is not a complete list.
-If you do not see a metal that you require, please contact us for more information.
+Our metal stock reflects the most requested materials for photo etched parts, including various tempers and thicknesses.
+This is not a complete list, so if you do not see a metal that you require please contact us for more information.
 Our metal supply partners have an excellent delivery response rate.

 If we do not have a certain metal thickness in stock, we can "mill down" or etch the metal to the desired thickness.
 This is one of the benefits of choosing the chemical etching process.
 The etching process will not alter the metal properties or flatness of the metal, and you will not have to wait until the metal is in stock, which means lower lead times.